alejandroliu/0ink.net/_posts/2019-02-28-encrypting-fs-in-void.md

 ```
 Add `rd.luks.crypttab=1 rd.luks=1` to the kernel command line.

+# Create a decryption key

-Create the key file in the unencrypted /boot partition
+Create the key file in the unencrypted `/` partition

 ```
 dd if=/dev/urandom of=/crypto_keyfile.bin bs=1024 count=4